Food Business Registration

 • Register annually with Council;

-• Be inspected by a Council Environmental Health Officer on an annual basis;
+• Be inspected by a Council Environmental Health Officer on an annual basis

 Class 4 Food Premises